wp-plugins/picasa-album-uploader/readme.txt

 * Plugin development initiated

 == Upgrade Notice ==

+= 0.5 =
+* Improved results and error reporting and plugin internationalization.

 = 0.4 =
 * Address issues when permalinks are not being used on a site.
 Picasa Desktop is challenged if permalinks are not enabled when processing URLs.